WeatherheadOnline/FrontEndMentor_Blog-preview-card-/README.md

 I initially had some trouble getting the image to look consistent on a range of smartphone and tablet screens.
 The image's width was set to 100% of the container width, and I was controlling the height based on the image's representation in the design file.
 However, variety of card element widths on mobile devices precluded using `min()` or `max()` to set the image height.
 Since I needed distinctly different aspect ratios for desktop vs mobile, I ended up using a media query.

 Decreasing the font size on mobile without using media queries was challenging.
 I researched how others had approached the problem.
-Consequently I researched `clamp()` and was able to use this approach to solve the problem.
+Consequently I researched `clamp()`, although I eventually used `min()`.

 ### Built with